benetkiewicz/blog/_drafts/azure-ad-authorization.md

 }
 ```

 You can set user in role while assigning him to an app.
-In legacy portal go to application, click _USERS_ tab, select user and click _ASSIGN_ button in the bottom.
+In legacy portal go to application, click _users_ tab, select user and click _ASSIGN_ button in the bottom.
 The roles dropdown should appear automatically.
 Remember that if you have only one role for your app, you will not be presented with any choice and assigned users will automaticaly have this role assigned.
 Roles will automatically be translated to claims in ASP.NET Identity.

 ![Azure portal roles assignment]({{ site.url }}images/azure_roles_assignment.png)

 I haven't found a way to assign user to a role in new portal.

-TODO: fourth post
 ### M2M

+That's it for user's authorization in azure B2E and B2C.
+In the next part of the series I'll cover machine to machine authorization scenarios and topics like:

-* manifest
+* necessary manifest changes
-* permissions (screenshot?)
+* setting permissions in Azure portal
-* consume c#
+* working with Bearer tokens in C#